cvg/VP-Estimation-with-Prior-Gravity/README.md

 Download the test datasets: [YorkUrbanDB](https://www.elderlab.yorku.ca/resources/york-urban-line-segment-database-information/), [ScanNet](http://www.scan-net.org/) (follow the instruction in the [NeurVPS ReadMe](https://github.com/zhou13/neurvps)), and [Lamar](https://lamar.ethz.ch/lamar/) (we use the 4 sequences of the validation query images of the CAB building, located in `CAB/sessions/query_val_hololens`).

 Then run one of the scripts `runners/run_york_urban.py`, `runners/run_scannet.py`, or `runners/run_lamar.py`.
-For example, a typical example on YorkUrban would be:
+For example, a typical run on YorkUrban would be:
 ```
 python runnners/run_york_urban.py <name of the solver> <path to the YorkUrban dataset> --nms non_orth --line_detector lsd --use_gt_gravity --magsac_scoring
 ```

 Here are a few explanations on the options:
-`nms`: use 'non_orth' to use our non minimal solver, or 'ceres' to use the same followed by a Ceres refinement (slower).
+- `nms`: use 'non_orth' to use our non minimal solver, or 'ceres' to use the same followed by a Ceres refinement (slower).
-`line_detector`: 'lsd' (see https://github.com/iago-suarez/pytlsddee) and 'deeplsd' (see https://github.com/cvg/DeepLSD) are currently supported.
+- `line_detector`: 'lsd' (see https://github.com/iago-suarez/pytlsddee) and 'deeplsd' (see https://github.com/cvg/DeepLSD) are currently supported.
 DeepLSD will probably produce better results but requires a GPU for fast inference.
-`use_gt_gravity`: when using this flag, it will be using the ground truth gravity of the dataset (disabled by default).
+- `use_gt_gravity`: when using this flag, it will be using the ground truth gravity of the dataset (disabled by default).
-`magsac_scoring`: when using this flag, RANSAC will use the MAGSAC scoring (disabled by default).
+- `magsac_scoring`: when using this flag, RANSAC will use the MAGSAC scoring (disabled by default).

 ## Bibtex